UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Software/Matlab.md

 # Request 15 gigabytes of TMPDIR space (default is 10 GB)
 #$ -l tmpfs=15G

-# Request 12 threads (which will use 12 cores).
+# Request a number of threads (which will use that number of cores).
-# On Myriad you could set the number of threads to a maximum of 36.
+# On Myriad you can set the number of threads to a maximum of 36.
-#$ -pe smp 12
+#$ -pe smp 36

 # Request one MATLAB licence - makes sure your job doesn't start
 # running until sufficient licenses are free.